 While sterilization surgeries are routine and safe, they are still considered major surgery.
 Post-surgery, your pet requires special care and attention.
-You can help your pet have a smooth and happy recovery by following all after-care directions.
-If you have any questions or concerns, please call our post-surgery hot line at 319-826-0201 .
+You can help your pet have a smooth and happy recovery by watching our aftercare videos and following all aftercare directions.
+If you have any questions or concerns, please call our post-surgery hotline at (319) 826-0201.

 When You Get Home:

 - Your pet may seem sleepy or less active.
 Confine your pet to a small indoor room.
 Keep it warm and comfortable.
 Do not let it rest on cold, hard floors.
 Provide a blanket to prevent chills.

 - Check the incision twice a day for redness (some redness is normal), swelling, or discharge.
 If you find any of these symptoms, please contact us.